 Black Angus cattle are known in the cattle business as "the business breed."
-In fact, the Mid-Texas Angus Association has that line as its catchphrase.
-The reason is simple: For anyone raising beef cattle, it is the breed that puts the most beef on the hoof with the least work.
-Crossed with other breeds, they improve the beef load as well as the quality of those breeds, making them a great herd-improvement cross as well.
-They are well-known for being even-tempered and easy to work with.
+In fact, the Mid-Texas Angus Association has that line as its catch phrase.
+The reason is simple: for anyone raising beef cattle it is the breed that puts the most beef on the hoof with the least work and crossed with other breeds they improve the beef load as well as quality of those breeds, making them a great herd-improvement cross, as well.
+They are well known for being even tempered and easy to work with.

 Pick a method of feeding and care.
 There are two main methods of raising food-production animals: organic and traditional.
-Organic methods are becoming very popular, can be more cost-effective as well as healthier, but when used in beef cattle production, they require a considerable amount of space.
+Organic methods are becoming very popular, can be more cost effective as well as healthier, but when used in beef cattle production they require a considerable amount of space.
 The basis for organic production is no chemical additives.
 That includes feeding methods (which requires any grains fed to also be produced in an organic manner) and health care methods.
 "Organic" and "range fed" are similar and yet different.
-Organic refers to the entire method of care using no artificial supplements or chemicals.
-Range fed simple means fed wholly on grasses and hay, rather than using any grain to produce faster gains.
+Organic refers to the entire method of care using no artificial supplements or chemicals where as range fed simple means fed wholly on grasses and hay rather than using any grain to produce faster gains.
 While both organic and range fed have attractive properties--marketing to a health-conscious public and a lower cost of production--many commercial producers find it difficult to not use products to help increase yield (meat) without grains or supplements.
 This is especially true if you're in colder climates where year-round grazing is not available, or your acreage limits the availability of grazing.

-Ensure you have either a good quality field for grazing, or additional hay available to your animals at all times; cows require a constant forage supply to keep their stomachs moving at all times.
-Their digestive process is a complicated endeavor, so if you choose to add grain to increase the rate of gain and help keep production animals (pregnant cows, breeding bulls) in peak condition, you will need to supply a half to 3 pounds of quality clean grain (oats, corn, barley) per pound of body weight for finishing beef cattle and 4 to 10 pounds per pound of body weight for production (breeding) animals.
+Ensure you have either a good quality field for grazing, or additional hay available to your animals at all times, as cows require a constant forage supply to keep their stomachs moving at all times.
+Their digestive process is a complicated endeavor so if you choose to add grain to increase rate of gain and help keep production animals (pregnant cows, breeding bulls) in peak condition, you will need to supply .5 to 3 lbs. of quality clean grain (oats, corn, barley) per pound of body weight for finishing beef cattle and 4 to 10 lbs. per pound of body weight for production (breeding) animals.
 This can be quite expensive and cost needs to be considered with a close eye to market value of the meat.
 The amount of money you spend to add a pound of live weight to your herd must be calculated against the price you will get per pound of hanging weight at time of production.

 Start with the best animals you can afford.
 If you are starting small, or have small acreage, it is best to start with a few cows (females) and use artificial insemination rather than incurring the expense for a top-quality bull along with the extra costs of maintaining a bull year round when you only need him for a few months of the year.
 Cows do not necessarily have to be purebred, or Angus, if you are just breeding to produce meat production animals.
 Crossing other breeds with pure Black Angus bulls has shown fantastic results in the quality of meat produced.
 If you wish to breed animals as replacements or to create purebred animals for sale, the best Black Angus cows are a must.